voken1/AutoSSR/README.md

 ## Use these URLs to subscribe

-We will check all the server once per hour, you can subscribe on demand:
+We will check all the servers once per hour, you can subscribe on demand:

 - `https://git.io/autossr-online`  **ONLINE:** All the online servers, available more than one hour.
 - `https://git.io/autossr-stable`  **STABLE:** Available more the 12 hours, seems they are stable.